Tolc-Software/tolc/README.md

 * **No, or minimal overhead** - You are using `C++` for a reason
 * **Cross platform/compiler** - Works in the same way on Linux, MacOS, and Windows, across compilers
-* **No vendor-lockin** - Generated bindings are readable, go back to writing manually at any time
+* **No vendor-lockin** - Generated bindings are readable, start writing them manually at any time

 ## Usage ##